-(b) Special schools under different sponsoring bodies that could not benefit from the above EP provision may be allowed to group together and employ school-based educational psychologists by a school in the group in accordance with the provision ratios stipulated in the above paragraph 6(a).
-Each appointed school-based educational psychologist will serve all the schools in the group.
+(b) Special schools under different sponsoring bodies that could not benefit from the above EP provision may be allowed to group together and employ school-based EP by a school in the group in accordance with the provision ratios stipulated in the above paragraph 6(a).
+Each appointed school-based EP will serve all the schools in the group.